Thrifty Ways to Thieve Your Mother: Critical response

 Marcus Gibson of Bubbleblabber gave the episode an 8 out of 10.
 He praised the episode's examination of Lisa and Marge's relationship and the trends of the 1990s, as well as its commentary on streaming films.
 Mike Celestino of Laughing Place appreciated the episode's jokes and its animation.
 He similarly highlighted the jokes commenting on the nostalgia of 1990s sitcoms.
 JM McNab of Cracked.com disliked the depiction of Shawn Garrett Evanson due to the current-day health status of actor James Van Der Beek of which the Evanson character is a parody.
+Nick Valdez of Comicbook.com ranked the episode number 4 on his list, "All Episodes of The Simpsons Season 37, Ranked Worst to Best."
+He said, "It's the only episode this season that delves into the dynamic between Marge and Lisa, and it's definitely one of the best.
+The show has needed a good Lisa storyline for a long time, and thankfully, this is it."

 Cathal Gunning of Screen Rant pointed out that the fact that Marge was in the '90s already contradicts the show's canon, concluding, "If the show runs long enough, they could one day be Gen Z parents raising kids in the 2030s.
 Until then, The Simpsons Season 37, Episode 1, is yet another reminder that anything can happen in the show's world."
 On this topic, showrunner Matt Selman told Entertainment Weekly that this change was due to adapt the characters to new generations.
 He said, "Our show remains very popular both in the United States and internationally.
 I'm not worried about altering the chronology.
 I think the story and the characters should come first, and the rules of a cinematic universe for a show that doesn't have them should take a distant backseat."